scribe-org/Scribe-iOS/README.md

 Please see the [contribution guidelines](https://github.com/scribe-org/Scribe-iOS/blob/main/.github/CONTRIBUTING.md) if you are interested in contributing to this project.
 Work that is in progress or could be implemented includes:

 - Creating an MVP

+- Expanding Scribe's support for current languages by adding words and their genders

 <!--